simonotter/Connect4-game/README.md

     - Returns: ScoreForms.
     - Description: Returns all Scores in the database sorted by holes_remaining.

+- **get_user_games**
+    - Path: 'user/{user_name}'
+    - Method: GET
+    - Parameters: user_name
+    - Returns: GameForms
+    - Description: Returns all active Games in the database where user_name is player 1 or player 2.

 ##Models Included:
  - **User**
     - Stores unique user_name and email address.